deepchecks/deepchecks/docs/source/user-guide/vision/vision_properties.rst

 Prediction Property
 ~~~~~~~~~~~~~~~~~~~
 Prediction property's input, like label property, also varies by the task type you are running.
 In this example we
-implement properties which are valid for Detection task type.
+implement properties which apply to the Detection task type.

 .. code-block:: python